LammersInsects/Aervi-EE-Transcriptomics/1.code/trim.adapters.md

 They have been saved in [`0.data/adapters.fasta`](0.data/adapters.fasta).

 - Running `trimmomatic` with this set has little effect on the adapter content in the Juni1 data set.
 - Found that sequence GCACACGTCTGAACTCCAGTCAC is overrepresented in the data.
 This is the reverse complement of the Illumina TruSeq Universal Adapter sequence.
-Added this to the adapter list.
+  - Added this to the adapter list.
+  - This also did not have any effect.
+- Try it with the adapters listed in TruSeq3-PE-2.fa

 # Test adapter trimming on a single data set with `trimmomatic`